juliamatlab/MatLang/README.md

     </tr>
 </table>

-The full list of the functions that will be implemented in the future can be found [here](https://www.mathworks.com/help/matlab/referencelist.html;jsessionid=e221a09e47ed26d2b333ea600f68?type=function)
+The full list of the functions that will be implemented in the future can be found [here](https://github.com/juliamatlab/MatLang/projects) or [here](https://www.mathworks.com/help/matlab/referencelist.html;jsessionid=e221a09e47ed26d2b333ea600f68?type=function)

 # Development
 clone the project in your usual way, or using the following command which clones the project in `.julia\dev\MatLang`